FAIR-biomed/fair-biomed.github.io/docs/privacy.md

 permalink: /privacy/
 ---

 The extension records a small amount of information to personalize its behavior to each user.
-This data pertains to which plugins are active (see previous section on Options), how many times each plugin is used, and whether each plugin is rated or bookmarked.
+This data pertains to which plugins are active, how many times each plugin is used, and whether each plugin is rated or bookmarked.
 This information remains on each user's computer and can be adjusted through the Options page.
 This information is not shared with outside services.

 The extension only processes query text that appears in its search box.
 The extension does not automatically scan entire documents.